 The process involves a self-study, a visit by a team of consultant-evaluators appointed by the Commission who examine records and documents of the college, as well as solicitation to community members to offer their evaluation of the institution.
 It is a very intensive process which normally begins several years prior to the actual visit and involves many in the institution.
 Visits are normally scheduled every 10 years with the Black Hawk College’s most recent visit occurring in 2003.

 Black Hawk College is accredited by the following organizations:

-North Central Association of Colleges and Schools Commission on Institution of Higher Education Higher Learning Commission.
-Black Hawk College has chosen the Academic Quality Improvement Program (AQIP) Pathway leading to reaffirmation of accreditation with the HLC.
+Black Hawk College is a member of the Higher Learning Commission (HLC) and has chosen Academic Quality Improvement Program (AQIP) Pathway leading to reaffirmation of accreditation with the HLC.

 - Commission on Accreditation in Physical Therapy Education

 - Accreditation Commission for Education in Nursing, Inc. (ACEN)

 Black Hawk College is recognized and certified by the Illinois Community College Board (ICCB).
 The ICCB is the state coordinating board for the Illinois community colleges and administers the Public Community College Act.
 Certification status affirms the district’s eligibility to receive state grants appropriated to the ICCB.